 What are the lessons-learnt in healthcare and education from the two-year long fight with COVID-19?
 How can we rethink traditional education and healthcare systems under the prism of open innovation and the living-labs methodology?
 And how can member-state and European Union policies enable this transition?

-To answer these questions, two European Union-funded projects Schools as Living Labs and VITALISE team up to convene the High-Level Roundtable on Next Generation Europe: How Co-Creation Can be an Answer to Europe’s Biggest Challenges.
+To answer these questions, three European Union-funded projects Schools as Living Labs, VITALISE and LOOP team up to convene the High-Level Roundtable on Next Generation Europe: How Co-Creation Can be an Answer to Europe’s Biggest Challenges.